NVIDIA-AI-IOT/torch2trt/README.md

 This converter works by attaching conversion functions (like ``convert_ReLU``) to the original PyTorch functional calls (like ``torch.nn.ReLU.forward``).
-The sample input data is passed through the network, just as before, except now whenever a registered function (``torch.nn.ReLU.forward``) is encountered, the corresponding converter (``convert_ReLU``) is also called afterwards.
+The sample input data is passed through the network, just as before, except now whenever a registered function (``torch.nn.ReLU.forward``) is encountered, the corresponding converter (``convert_ReLU``) is also called afterward.
 The converter is passed the arguments and return statement of the original PyTorch function, as well as the TensorRT network that is being constructed.
 The input tensors to the original PyTorch function are modified to have an attribute ``_trt``, which is the TensorRT counterpart to the PyTorch tensor.
 The conversion function uses this ``_trt`` to add layers to the TensorRT network, and then sets the ``_trt`` attribute for relevant output tensors.
-Once the model is fully executed, the final tensors returns are marked as outputs of the TensorRT network, and the optimized TensorRT engine is built.
+Once the model is fully executed, the final tensor returns are marked as outputs of the TensorRT network, and the optimized TensorRT engine is built.

 ## How to add (or override) a converter